nodemailer/wildduck/README.md

 * **MOVE** ([RFC6851](https://tools.ietf.org/html/rfc6851))
 * **AUTHENTICATE PLAIN** ([RFC4959](https://tools.ietf.org/html/rfc4959)) and **SASL-IR**
 * **APPENDLIMIT** ([RFC7889](https://tools.ietf.org/html/rfc7889)) – maximum global allowed message size is advertised in CAPABILITY listing
-* **UTF8=ACCEPT** ([RFC6855](https://tools.ietf.org/html/rfc6855)) – this also means that Wild Duck natively supports unicode email usernames.
+* **UTF8=ACCEPT** ([RFC6855](https://tools.ietf.org/html/rfc6855)) – this also means that WildDuck natively supports unicode email usernames.
 For example
-  [андрис@уайлддак.орг](mailto:андрис@уайлддак.орг) is a valid email address that is hosted by a test instance of Wild Duck
+  [андрис@уайлддак.орг](mailto:андрис@уайлддак.орг) is a valid email address that is hosted by a test instance of WildDuck
 * **QUOTA** ([RFC2087](https://tools.ietf.org/html/rfc2087)) – Quota size is global for an account, using a single quota root.
 Be aware that quota size does not mean actual byte storage in disk, it is calculated as the sum of the [RFC822](https://tools.ietf.org/html/rfc822) sources of stored messages.
 * **COMPRESS=DEFLATE** ([RFC4978](https://tools.ietf.org/html/rfc4978)) – Compress traffic between the client and the server

-Wild Duck more or less passes the [ImapTest](https://www.imapwiki.org/ImapTest/TestFeatures) Stress Testing run.
-Common errors that arise in the test are unknown labels (Wild Duck doesn't send unsolicited `FLAGS` updates even though it does send unsolicited `FETCH FLAGS` updates) and sometimes NO for `STORE`
+WildDuck more or less passes the [ImapTest](https://www.imapwiki.org/ImapTest/TestFeatures) Stress Testing run.
+Common errors that arise in the test are unknown labels (WildDuck doesn't send unsolicited `FLAGS` updates even though it does send unsolicited `FETCH FLAGS` updates) and sometimes NO for `STORE`
 (messages deleted in one session can not be updated in another).

-In comparison Wild Duck is slower in processing single user than Dovecot.
-Especially when fetching messages, which is expected as Dovecot is reading directly from filesystem while Wild Duck is recomposing messages from different parts.
+In comparison WildDuck is slower in processing single user than Dovecot.
+Especially when fetching messages, which is expected as Dovecot is reading directly from filesystem while WildDuck is recomposing messages from different parts.

 Raw read/write speed for a single user is usually not relevant anyway as fetching entire mailbox content is not something that happens often.
-Wild Duck offers better parallelization through MongoDB sharding, so more users should not mean slower response times.
-It is also more important to offer fast synchronization speeds between clients (eg. notifications about new email and such) where Wild Duck excels due to the write ahead log and the ability to push this log to clients.
+WildDuck offers better parallelization through MongoDB sharding, so more users should not mean slower response times.
+It is also more important to offer fast synchronization speeds between clients (eg. notifications about new email and such) where WildDuck excels due to the write ahead log and the ability to push this log to clients.

 ### POP3 Support

-In addition to the required POP3 commands ([RFC1939](https://tools.ietf.org/html/rfc1939)) Wild Duck supports the following extensions:
+In addition to the required POP3 commands ([RFC1939](https://tools.ietf.org/html/rfc1939)) WildDuck supports the following extensions:

 * **UIDL**
 * **USER**